walterxie/MEP-tutorial/README.md

 <br>

-Now run BEAST and when it asks for an input file, provide your newly created XML file as input.
+Now run BEAST and when it asks for an input file, provide your newly created `.xml` file as input.
+We recommend you to use BEAGLE library, if it is installed on your machine.
 BEAST will then run until it has finished reporting information to the screen.
-The actual results files are save to the disk in the same location as your input file.
+The actual results files are saved to disk in the same location as your input file.
 The output to the screen will look something like this:

 ```
                         BEAST v2.6.4, 2002-2021